 If enrolled in either the Counseling Psychology or Clinical Psychology programs, students are required to fulfill a personal therapy requirement while actively enrolled at Pacifica.
 Students are expected to choose their own therapist(s).
 Therapists must be licensed mental health clinicians licensed in the state in which the student resides or certified analysts.
-Students may satisfy the personal therapy requirement via individual, group, couple, and/or family therapy, but are prohibited from having a personal therapy relationship with any Pacifica core faculty or adjunct/contributing faculty teaching in student's program-until they have graduated or withdrawn from the Institute.
+Students may satisfy the personal therapy requirement via individual, group, couple, and/or family therapy, but are prohibited from having a personal therapy relationship with any Pacifica core faculty or adjunct/contributing faculty teaching in student's program or active students-until they have graduated or withdrawn from the Institute.
+No personal therapy hours will count with clinicians who are registered associates or Interns.

 Only psychotherapy fulfills this requirement.
 Groups created for the purpose of being psychoeducational, support groups, 12-step programs, or other non-psychotherapy formats will not be accepted.
-If you have questions about the acceptability of a specific group, please address them with the Director of Clinical Training prior to engaging in the psychotherapy.
+If you have questions about the acceptability of a specific group, please address them with your specific program's Director of Clinical Training prior to engaging in the psychotherapy.
 Individual sessions are to be at least 45 minutes in length, and group therapy sessions are to be at least 90 minutes in length.